robertotejero/NMR-Structure-Calculation-using-CYANA-and-ASDP/README.md

 # NMR-Structure-Calculation-using-CYANA-and-ASDP
 Created by: Changpeng Lu
 This work is the summary of rotation in Guy's Lab at IQB, Rutgers.
 It is a general guide of NMR protein structure calculation for L22 protein using CYANA, ASDP with CYANA and ASDP with XPLOR, respectively.
 In this work, I will describe the pipeline of running each program and how to analyze results by PSVS, a powerful analysis tool for protein prediction.
 It also contains the examples of several PDBstat usages which helps generate or modify files for input or PSVS analysis.
 I hope this could give other rotation students help to have sense of NMR structure calculations.
 More details that are connected with experiments need to be further considered.
-Thanks to Guy, Roberto and Swapna for interpretation of details.
+Thanks to Guy, Roberto, Gaohua and Swapna for interpretation of details.
 ## List of programs and reference included
 1. CYANA: Automated NMR Structure Calculation Program.
 For more information about the method, check out the [paper](https://link.springer.com/protocol/10.1385/1-59259-809-9:353) and [tutorial](http://www.cyana.org/wiki/index.php/Main_Page).
 2. ASDP: Automated Determination Program of Protein Structures from NMR Data.
 For more information about the method, check out the [paper](https://onlinelibrary.wiley.com/doi/full/10.1002/prot.20820) and simple [tutorial](http://www.nmr2.buffalo.edu/nesg.wiki/AutoStructure_Structure_Determination_Program).